MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- ====================================================================== -->
 ## Open the Detached Elements tool

 The **Detached Elements** tool is available by default in Microsoft Edge 97 and later.
-Check your version of Microsoft Edge by navigating to `edge://version`.
+Check your version of Microsoft Edge by going to `edge://version`.
 If your version is less than 97, read [Turning an experiment on or off](../experimental-features/index.md#turning-an-experiment-on-or-off) for instructions about turning on the **Detached Elements** experiment.

 To open the **Detached Elements** tool for the demo application: